mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-session-object-session.markdown

 title: sqlalchemy.orm.session object_session code examples
 category: page
 slug: sqlalchemy-orm-session-object-session-examples
-sortorder: 500031054
+sortorder: 500031068
 toc: False
 sidebartitle: sqlalchemy.orm.session object_session
-meta: Python example code for the object_session function from the sqlalchemy.orm.session module of the SQLAlchemy project.
+meta: Python example code for the object_session callable from the sqlalchemy.orm.session module of the SQLAlchemy project.

-object_session is a function within the sqlalchemy.orm.session module of the SQLAlchemy project.
+object_session is a callable within the sqlalchemy.orm.session module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils